MatthewAThomas/Microcoded-CPU-Simulator/README.md

     - load loop: loop through the registers and any functional unit that loads from the databus.
         - If load signal is high, latch data from databus
     - if instruction is completed, fetch next instruction (Instruction Cycle); else execute next uOp

+# Running the Emulator
+Programs run on the emulator are written in machine code (hexadecimal).
+The code is written in a text file such that each line represents four bytes of memory.
+Comments are denoted with the pound (#) sign.

+Formatting:
+Each line is expected to be 12 characters long, not including comments, with the first character at the beginning of the line.
+This allows for single spaces around bytes, eg:
+DE AD BE EF
+\# some comment
+CA FE D0 0D # another comment
+and so on.
+Uppercase and lowercase characters are both excepted.
+Instructions and data types sized a word or larger are expected to be word aligned (i.e. they should start at the beginning of a line).

+The size of the "physical" memory is defined by the macro MEM_SIZE in mem.c.
+It is assumed that programs will be running bare-metal, so the entire program must be loaded into physical memory: addresses 0 through MEM_SIZE - 1.
+Currently, memory is 1024 bytes.

+Programs are located in the programs directory.
+To load a program into memory, set its path in loader.c